JeroenAdam/IoT-aboard/README.md

 The remote control (=mini router with button) will serve as an interface to acknowledge alarms.
 A long button press could be used to adjust tresholds.
 There is also a switch which can be set to 3 different positions.

-Beside getting NMEA sensor data (compass course/wind speed/speed through water) to my [Signal K](https://github.com/SignalK/signalk-server-node) server via USB, I added atmospheric pressure coming from an IMU plugged on top of my second Raspberry Pi (=the one with the LED display on top).
+Beside getting NMEA sensor data (compass course/wind speed/speed through water) to my [Signal K](https://github.com/SignalK/signalk-server-node) server via USB, I added atmospheric pressure readings coming from the IMU plugged on top of my second Raspberry Pi (=the one with the LED display on top).
 I also found a [library](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the Signal K server over wifi and some [instructions](https://slack-files.com/T02ENM6QA-FC5GCJ88H-a74ea73f0f) to add this unit as a (data) provider.

 Next challenges:
 - the Signal K server is mounted behind wood at the navigation station and is some distance away from the LED display which is plugged on top of my second Raspberry (=Pi Zero W), the LED display will need to be controllable over HTTP